cmwaters/entropic-boilerplate/README.md

-# Entropi Game Boilerplate
+# Teloscope Game Scaffold

-Quick way to jump start your nodejs typescript game using the entropi game engine and the paper package as the renderer.
+Easy way to generate a nodejs typescript game using the entropi game engine and the paper package as the renderer.
 Pack includes tslint, nodemon, concurrently and webpack for easy development and deployment.

 - To get started click `Use this template` to create a copy of the repo